huijing/personal-website/content/blog/2017-08-01-drupal-101-d8-theming.md

 ---
-categories:
-- planet-drupal
+drupalfeed: true
 date: "2017-08-01T00:00:00Z"
 slug: drupal-101-d8-theming
 tags:
   - drupal8
   - theming
-title: 'Drupal 101: Getting started with Drupal 8 theming'
+title: "Drupal 101: Getting started with Drupal 8 theming"
 ---

 Yes, I've finally got around to digging my mitts into Drupal 8, and building custom themes for Drupal 8.
 I have this bare-bones starter theme called [Clarus](https://www.drupal.org/sandbox/hj_chen/2345293) that I developed back in the day when I was theming Drupal 7 sites willy-nilly.
 I thought I'd keep it, and develop a Drupal 8 branch rather than start a new project.

 Drupal 8 has undergone quite a significant revamp under-the-hood, and the folder structure has changed quite a bit.
-Instead of placing your themes in the *sites/all/themes* folder, all user-created themes go into the *themes* folder.
+Instead of placing your themes in the _sites/all/themes_ folder, all user-created themes go into the _themes_ folder.
 Well, that's an upgrade on the intuitive-ness front.

 The [documentation for theming Drupal 8](https://www.drupal.org/docs/8/theming) is really good, and you should read that before anything else if you're planning to do this custom theming thing.
 I generally follow whatever the guide says with a couple tweaks to suit my personal preferences.